An Axiomatic Risk-Reward Framework for Sustainable Investing: ESG reward--risk ratios

 \begin{itemize}[align = left, leftmargin = *] \item \textbf{ESG Sharpe ratio}.
 The Sharpe ratio is the ratio between the excess return of an asset and its standard deviation over a period of time.
 The ESG Sharpe ratio is

 where

 the ESG standard deviation $\esgd\sigma_\lambda(X_T)$ is given by (\ref{eq:esgsd}), and $\sa_T = [\rft, \;\rftesg]'$ is the bivariate return of an ESG safe asset. $\esgd\mu_\lambda$ is an ESG-coherent reward measure, while $\esgd\sigma_\lambda$ is not an ESG-coherent risk measure.
-The ESG Sharpe ratio satisfies QC-RM, SI-RM, and DB-RM, but it does not satisfy condition MO-RM.\footnote{ The SI-RM property applies if $\sa=[0, \; 0]'$ or if $X$ is intended to represent a vector of excess returns over the risk-free rate.}
+The ESG Sharpe ratio satisfies QC-RM, SI-RM, and DB-RM, but it does not satisfy condition MO-RM.\footnote{ The SI-RM property applies if $\sa=[0, \; 0]'$ or if $X$ is intended to represent a vector of excess returns over the risk-free rate.} \item \textbf{ESG Rachev ratio}.
+The univariate Rachev ratio is defined as \citep{biglova2004different}